 First, you need to know that we love expectant moms.
 Like all birth professionals, we want nothing more than to help every last one of them have the best and safest birth experience possible.
 We all know that there are many wonderful childbirth courses for moms to choose from which assist that process.
 The fact is though, that if a woman wants to learn, practice and then use Hypnobabies Childbirth Hypnosis for their baby’s birth and also be satisfied with her experience, there are reasons she must do so exclusively.
-For maximum benefit, due to the way our minds work, someone who chooses childbirth hypnosis needs to exclusively embrace all of the childbirth hypnosis techniques, and embrace completely the "only positive and encouraging" philosophy and language of the Hypnobabies Childbirth Hypnosis program.
-This means not taking any other kind of childbirth class, program or course, so that they will be able to focus entirely on one belief system: the belief set that childbirth really can be easy and comfortable.
+For maximum benefit, due to the way our inner minds process messages and turn them into belief systems, an expectant mother who chooses childbirth hypnosis needs to exclusively embrace all of the childbirth hypnosis techniques, and embrace completely the “only positive and encouraging” philosophy and language of her Hypnobabies Childbirth Hypnosis program.
+This means not taking any other kind of childbirth class, program or course, so that they will be able to focus entirely on one belief system: the belief set that childbirth really can be much easier and more comfortable by learning, practicing and using hypnosis.
 Embracing the belief set that childbirth can be easier and more comfortable for *her* is vital, on both the conscious and subconscious levels of processing.

 Two belief systems about childbirth cannot co-exist, especially two which are diametrically opposed about extremely important points.
-Hypnobabies teaches that pain is not necessarily inherent in childbirth; that birthing a baby can be much easier and much more comfortable and, even pain-free for many of the women who learn, practice and use Hypnobabies as outlined in the printed course materials.
-Every word in our student manuals, handouts and hypnosis scripts (and, therefore in every Hypnobabies audio track) contains language that trains, supports and reinforces the concept that birth can be easier and more comfortable, and literally re-creates the expectant mother's belief system about childbirth.
+Hypnobabies teaches that pain is not necessarily inherent in childbirth; that birthing a baby can be much easier and much more comfortable and, even pain-free for many of the women who learn, practice and use Hypnobabies as outlined in our course materials.
+Every word in our student manuals, handouts and hypnosis scripts (and, therefore in every Hypnobabies audio track) contains language that trains, supports and reinforces the concept that birth can be easier and more comfortable, and literally re-creates the expectant mother’s belief system about childbirth, consciously, and subconsciously.
 The most important point to remember about this process is: Only if a woman believes that childbirth can be easy and comfortable (and of course if she also learns, practices and uses Hypnobabies as the program was designed), can she achieve exactly that!
-If she does believe the "easier and more comfortable" premise, she will think only positive, encouraging thoughts about what birth could be for her…which will produce feelings…that will facilitate the mind/body connection to:
+If she does believe the “easier and more comfortable” premise, she will think positive, encouraging thoughts about what birth could be for her … which will produce feelings … that will facilitate the mind/body connection to:

 Even for those of us who are fortunate enough to come from families where childbirth was considered a normal, natural event in a woman’s life, the message was most likely conveyed that childbirth is very painful and you just need to consider it “pain with a purpose”.
 Since most people don’t like or want pain in any form and we all have body memories of pain, this creates a deep internal form of expectation, which produces the exact opposite outcome that a woman who has chosen childbirth hypnosis desires:

-• At first, she fully believed that she wouldn’t need labor drugs because she would be exclusively using her Hypnobabies Childbirth Hypnosis techniques, and so she created a birth plan that reflected her goal for a completely natural childbirth, without interventions.
-Now she has confused her inner mind and emotions by absorbing two very different sets of beliefs and expectation about birth.
+- At first, she fully believed that she wouldn’t need labor drugs because she would be exclusively using her Hypnobabies Childbirth Hypnosis techniques (as thousands of Hypno-mos have done), and so she created a birth plan that reflected her goal for a completely natural childbirth, without interventions.
+Now she has confused her inner mind and emotions by attempting to maintain two very different sets of beliefs and expectations about birth.

 As a result, she may modify her choices for her baby’s birth and have a “I’ll probably need them anyway” attitude (belief) towards medication or interventions.
 For the mother who chooses to use Hypnobabies Childbirth Hypnosis to prepare for her natural, easier and more comfortable birth, the result of this interjection of such opposing beliefs into such a positive and encouraging belief system is that her birth will not be as she originally envisioned it or as she desired it to be.
 We all know that she deserves better than that.
 We all share the common belief that every birthing woman deserves to have the safest, easiest and most comfortable birth that they can experience.

-Expectant mothers also get these “positive pain” messages from birth stories they have seen on TV, read about online or in books, from their medical caregivers and from other childbirth classes.
+Expectant mothers can also receive these “positive pain” messages from birth stories they have seen on TV, read about online or in books, from their medical caregivers, their doulas, and from childbirth classes/courses/books/websites.
 Our mind pays closer attention, and experiences a greater impact, when messages come from a perceived expert or authority figure!
-An authority figure is anyone a woman looks up to, hires as a professional, or is emotionally connected to, etc. We, in the birthing field are “experts” in the eyes and hearts of the expectant moms who look to us for guidance, and what we teach them makes a powerful impact on their belief system.
+An authority figure is anyone an expectant mother looks up to, hires as a professional, or is emotionally connected to, etc. We, in the birthing field are “experts” in the eyes and hearts of the expectant moms who look to us for guidance, and what we teach them makes a powerful impact on their belief system.
 Since expectant mothers are so suggestible in our presence, we have to be extremely careful of what we say and do, and what messages we impart about childbirth, since these messages are accepted as pure “gold” by our moms!
 Our minds can create for us that which we say we do not consciously want, when messages are presented by a perceived expert.

 Here is an example of how we can be led to believe in something we do not want: Marilyn, an experienced birth professional, responds to her friend Jennifer’s excited announcement that she will soon be pursuing a career in the birthing field: “That’s great that you’re going to become a doula!
 Of course, you need to realize that it’s a long and involved process that includes: